 - The remote model is not suitable for very controlling business personalities.

-Here are some more links for employees, agencies and companies:
+Here are some more links for employees, agencies, and companies:

-- The job page from RAIDBOXES
+- The current vacancies at RAIDBOXES

-- Important rules for the home office
+- important rules for working from home

-- Counselor: Remote work and labour law
+- Guidebook: Remote work and labor law (in Germany)

 - Advantages and disadvantages of the home office